The Fast Lady

-The Fast Lady is a 1962 British comedy film, directed by Ken Annakin.
-The screenplay was written by Henry Blyth and Jack Davies, based on the 1925 novel of the same name by Keble Howard.
+The Fast Lady is a 1962 British comedy film, directed by Ken Annakin and starring James Robertson Justice, Leslie Phillips, Stanley Baxter, Kathleen Harrison, and Julie Christie.
+The screenplay was by Henry Blyth and Jack Davies, based on the 1925 novel The Fast Lady by Keble Howard.
+It was the third in a trilogy of comedies written by Jack Davies that Annakin made for Independent Artists.

 Don Sharp directed second unit.
 "The Fast Lady" is the name of a vintage Bentley.

-The film opened at the Odeon Marble Arch in London in December 1962.
 A loose sequel, Father Came Too!, was released in February 1964.

 Plot

-Murdoch Troon (Stanley Baxter) is a proud Scot living and working for a local government authority somewhere in south London.
+Murdoch Troon is a proud Scot living and working for a local government authority somewhere in South London.
 A shy young man, his main excitement comes from cycling.
-After he's forced off the road by an impatient car driver, he tracks down the owner, only to find that he is Commander Chingford (James Robertson Justice), the domineering and acerbic owner of a sports car distributorship.
+After he is forced off the road by an impatient car driver, he tracks down the owner, only to find that he is Commander Charles Chingford, the domineering and acerbic owner of a sports car distributorship.

-Chingford reluctantly pays for the damage to Murdoch's cycle, but more significantly, Murdoch meets Claire (Julie Christie), Chingford's beautiful blonde daughter, and is smitten with her.
+Chingford reluctantly pays for the damage to Murdoch's cycle, but more significantly, Murdoch meets Claire, Chingford's beautiful blonde daughter, and is smitten with her.
 She tells him she loves sports cars and would love to have one but "her great dictator" (meaning her father) won't allow it.
-Despite not being able to drive, Murdoch is talked into buying a car to impress her by his friend and fellow lodger, Freddie Fox (Leslie Phillips), a used car salesman and serial cad.
+Despite not being able to drive, Murdoch is talked into buying a car to impress her by his friend and fellow lodger, Freddie Fox, a used car salesman and serial cad.
 Freddie sees a chance to ingratiate himself with Chingford and also to sell Murdoch a car.
 The car is a 1927 vintage Bentley 4½ Litre Red Label Speed model, painted in British Racing Green and named The Fast Lady.

-Murdoch has his first driving lesson in a less exciting car, an Austin A40 Farina, which proves to be a comedy of disasters with a nervous instructor (Eric Barker).
+Murdoch has his first driving lesson in a less exciting car, an Austin A40 Farina, which proves to be a comedy of disasters with nervous instructor Wentworth.
 Freddie then makes a deal with Murdoch and offers to teach him, but the results are equally disastrous.